Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 > [!tabs]
 > **Using the Control Panel (UI)**
 >>
->> Go to the Quantum notebooks board and click on the `...`{.action} button next to the Notebook you want to delete.
+>> Go to the Quantum Notebooks board and click on the `...`{.action} button next to the Notebook you want to delete.
->> Click the `Delete` button to stop the Notebook.
-Or, on the notebook board, you can click on the `Delete notebook` button on the bottom of the page.
+>> Click the `Delete`{.action} button to stop the Notebook.
+Or, on the notebook board, you can click on the `Delete notebook`{.action} button at the bottom of the page.
 >>
 >> ![Delete a Notebook Control Panel manager](images/deleting-a-notebook-using-UI.png){.thumbnail}
 >>